djndl1/CSNotes/cpp/c_cpp_diff.md

 A const_cast<type>(expression) expression is used to undo the const attribute of a (pointer) type.

-The need for a const_cast may occur in combination with functions from the standard C library which traditionally weren’t always as const-aware as they should.
+The need for a `const_cast` may occur in combination with functions from the standard C library which traditionally weren’t always as const-aware as they should.

 ## `dynamic_cast`

-Different from the static_cast, whose actions are completely determined compile-time, the `dynamic_cast`’s actions are determined run-time to convert a pointer to an object of some class.
+Different from the `static_cast`, whose actions are completely determined compile-time, the `dynamic_cast`’s actions are determined run-time to convert a pointer to an object of some class.

 ## `reinterpret_cast`

 `reinterpret_cast` should only be used when it is known that the information as defined in fact is or can be interpreted as something completely different.
-Think of the reinterpret_cast as a cast offering a poor-man’s union: the same memory location may be interpreted in completely different ways.
+Think of the `reinterpret_cast` as a cast offering a poor-man’s union: the same memory location may be interpreted in completely different ways.
 Avoid this unless necessary.

 ```c++